Ulmus minor: Cultivars

 Numerous cultivars have been raised in Europe since the 18th century, although many are now probably either extinct owing to the ravages of Dutch elm disease, or survive unrecognized in sucker form:

 Hybrids

 The tree's natural range generously overlaps that of wych elm Ulmus glabra to the north, and readily hybridizes with it to produce the so-called 'Dutch elm' Ulmus × hollandica.

-In Spain and Italy Ulmus minor has naturally hybridized with Siberian elm U. pumila, which was introduced in the 16th century and which has spread widely since then, contributing to conservation concerns for the former species.
-The resulting hybrid has not yet been given a formal botanical name, though there are cultivated forms such as 'Recerta' and 'Fiorente' (see Hybrid cultivars).
+In Spain and Italy Ulmus minor has naturally hybridized with Siberian elm U. pumila.
+In Spain U. pumila was introduced in the 16th century and has since spread widely, contributing to conservation concerns for U. minor.
+In Italy U. pumila was introduced in the 1930s; research is ongoing into the extent of its hybridisation with U. minor.
+The resulting hybrid has not yet been given a formal botanical name, though there are cultivated forms such as 'Recerta' and 'Fiorente' (see 'Hybrid cultivars').